atritthart/jobsite-generator-host/README.md

 1. Create a bucket with the name zalando-jobsite-&lt;env> (&lt;env>=dev/qa/prod)

-2. Set bucket world-readable Properties => Permissions: "Add bucket policy" with content
+2. Set bucket world-readable Properties => Permissions: "Add bucket policy" with the following content (replacing &lt;TODO_ENV> with the correct environment):

         {
           "Version": "2012-10-17",